Fixing Frimley Park Hospital (RAAC)

 Securing a Safe, Modern Hospital for Surrey Heath

-Al is fully committed to ensuring the urgent rebuild of Frimley Park Hospital stays on track.
+Al Pinkerton is continuing to press for the urgent rebuild of Frimley Park Hospital and greater transparency around the project’s delivery and future location.

-Following his direct questioning of the Chancellor, the hospital was included in Wave 1 of the New Hospitals Programme, securing up to £2 billion in funding.
-However, construction has since been delayed by four years — moving the start date from 2025 to 2028/29.
-This means patients and staff will remain in a deteriorating, RAAC-ridden building for nearly a decade longer than expected.
+Following direct questioning of the Chancellor by Al Pinkerton in Parliament, Frimley Park Hospital was secured in Wave 1 of the Government’s New Hospitals Programme, unlocking up to £2 billion in funding.
+However, the rebuild has since been delayed by four years, meaning patients and staff will remain in a deteriorating RAAC-affected hospital significantly longer than originally promised.

 Al standing outside Frimley Park Hospital